 - Burglary: The act of trespassing onto someone else’s property to commit another separate crime is burglary.
 People often associate burglary with theft because most people who trespass do so to steal something, like a wallet left unattended.

 Whether you are charged with robbery or burglary, the penalties upon conviction can be severe.
 In the majority of cases, either robbery or burglary is charged as a felony theft crime.

 Is Borrowing Something without Asking a Theft Crime?

 Have you been charged with a theft crime because you borrowed something without asking its owner for permission?
 You have landed in a legal gray area.
 In theory, it is not a crime to borrow something without permission since you must have the criminal intent to permanently take property from someone for it to be technically a crime.
 Arguing that you did not have that intent can become a he-said/she-said situation, though.
-You will need a reliable criminal defense attorney to successfully argue your point and defeat the charges.
+You will need a reliable Denver theft attorney to successfully argue your point and defeat the charges.

 On the other hand, if you borrow something with permission but forget to return it on time, it can still be considered a theft crime.
 In Colorado, the owner of the item can press charges if you fail to return it within 72 hours of agreed-upon return date.
 Typically, they must make some reasonable effort to contact you and retrieve their property before resorting to criminal charges.

 Careless Driving Causing Death and Failure to Yield the Right-of-way to Stationary Emergency Vehicle.

 We represented an entertainment business in a lawsuit filed by the business’ former employee.